Web Portal Engineering Quick Start Guide

 Depending on the results that interest you, not all of the input parameters are necessary to fill in.

 ROP: Rate of penetration.
-This is used to calculate the cuttings loaded (Dirty) ECD’s, other hole cleaning parameters, and is part of the casing wear calculation.
+This is used to calculate the cuttings loaded (Dirty) ECD’s and other hole cleaning parameters.

 RPM: The rotational speed of the drill string at surface.
 Affects standpipe pressure results, reaming hookloads and reaming torques.